Melsonby Hoard

-Hoard

 Discovery

 The hoard was found in a field near the village of Melsonby in North Yorkshire, England, by Peter Heads, an amateur metal-detectorist, in December 2021.
 It was immediately designated treasure under the Treasure Act 1996.
 Heads reported his discovery, which led to archaeologists from Durham University excavating the site in 2022.
 The excavations were assisted by advice from the British Museum and funding from Historic England.
 The University of Southampton also contributed, providing sensing instruments which enabled the researchers to avoid damaging the delicate artefacts.

 Significance

 Participating scientists described the hoard as internationally important and the largest hoard of Iron Age metalwork yet found in Britain.
 The hoard was deposited approximately when the Romans conquered southern Britain in the first century AD.
 The find spot is close to the Stanwick Iron Age Fortifications, a Celtic hillfort from the first century AD.

 By March 2025 over 900 items had been discovered within the hoard spanning two separate deposits.
 The artefacts included adornments, a mirror made of iron, 14 elaborate pony harnesses, horse bits, three decorative spears, and two cauldrons.
 One cauldron, possibly a lidded wine-mixing bowl, shows a blend of Iron Age and Mediterranean styles.
 28 iron tyres provided evidence for the use of four-wheeled wagons as well as two-wheeled chariots, at least seven vehicles in total.
 A further 88 objects were corroded together into a large mass, and are yet to be separated and examined.
 Materials used in the artefacts include copper alloy, iron and Mediterranean coral.

 Many items were made colourful with glass and enamel.
 To demonstrate the high status of their owner, these luxury goods were deliberately damaged before burial, probably on a pyre albeit without bodies.
 The discovery called into question the old idea that southern British elites were more powerful than northern ones, and how money and power were displayed in the Iron Age.
 This aristocracy had connections not just across Britain but also Europe and the Roman world.
 The find is considered exceptional, "once-in-a-lifetime" and of an unprecedented number and diversity for the British Iron Age.

+The excavation of the hoard was awarded the 2026 'Rescue project of the year' award at the Current Archaeology awards.